 Tents come in different sizes.
 Standard backpacking tents aren’t designed to be luxurious.
 The interiors are small and cozy to make them easier to carry.
 If you’re going car camping, you can choose a larger tent to be more comfortable.

-Choosing a tent capacity that works for you means deciding whether you are going to share your tent when you go camping or if you’d rather everyone have their own tent.
+Choosing a tent capacity that works for you means deciding whether you will share your tent when you go camping or if you’d rather everyone have their own tent.

 If it’s just you and your partner, you can opt for a 2-person tent.
 For a family, you may want a tent designed for three, four, or more people.